 HIV and AIDS Dementia

-- CT scan or MRI of the head: These scans give a detailed, 3-dimensional picture of the brain.
-They can show brain atrophy (shrinkage) that is consistent with ADC as well as changes in the appearance of different parts of the brain.
+A CT scan or an MRI gives a detailed, 3-dimensional picture of the brain.
+These scans can show brain atrophy (shrinkage) that is consistent with ADC as well as changes in the appearance of different parts of the brain.

 No lab test confirms the diagnosis of AIDS dementia complex.
 If you have lab tests, they serve to rule out conditions that might cause similar symptoms.
 You may have blood drawn for multiple tests.

 Your health care provider may test your cerebrospinal fluid (CSF).
-This clear fluid is made in normal cavities in the brain called ventricles (which are seen on CT scan and MRI).
+This clear fluid is made in normal cavities in the brain called ventricles, which are seen on a CT scan or an MRI.
 The fluid surrounds the brain and spinal cord.
-It cushions and protects these structures and may distribute beneficial and harmful substances.
+It cushions and protects these structures and may distribute both beneficial and harmful substances.
 CSF can be tested for various abnormalities that are related to dementia symptoms.
-A sample of the CSF is obtained via lumbar puncture (spinal tap).
+A sample of the CSF is obtained with a lumbar puncture, also called a spinal tap.
 This procedure involves removal of a sample of CSF from the spinal canal in the lower back.

 For electroencephalography (EEG), a series of electrodes are attached to the scalp.
 The electrical activity of the brain is read and recorded.
 In the later stages of ADC, the electrical activity (which appears as waves) is slower than normal.
 EEG also is used to see whether a person is having seizures.